 7) GET IN WITH THE LOCALS

 Try to share tables with locals for a more memorable experience.
 The locals love Oktoberfest and go hard.
 Try and make some friends.
 Get involved, join a table and it will make your experience all the better.

 8) GO TO THE THERESIENWIESE GROUNDS

-This might sounds obvious but several non official Oktoberfest events take place around the main grounds.
+This might sound obvious but several non-official Oktoberfest events take place around the main grounds.
 Theresienwiese is where the real Oktoberfest takes place, where you’ll find all the beer tents and rides.
-This huge field is easily walkable (4 minutes) from the U-bahn station Theresienwiese, but just follow the crowds of people and you’ll find it easy peasy.
+This huge field is easily walkable (4 minutes) from the U-Bahn station Theresienwiese, but just follow the crowds of people and you’ll find it easy peasy.